top of page

 Growing up in the peaceful town of Newmarket, Ontario, I enjoyed the change of pace while consuming the city streets of Toronto, as much as I enjoy the grits, it remains satisfying to know my card comes full of prideful compositions.

-While running through the concrete jungle, our primary focus was the Toronto Zoo to ensure we had the most fulfilling experience from sunrise until close, where we dive right into the mix of conquering the habitats of the Toronto Zoo through aesthetic compositions with my Sony A300 camera
+While running through the concrete jungle, our primary focus was wildlife photography at the Toronto Zoo to ensure we had the most fulfilling experience from sunrise until close, where we dive right into the mix of conquering the habitats of the Toronto Zoo through aesthetic compositions with my Sony A300 camera.

-Wildlife Photography by Blake Ferguson depicts an American Flamingo captured at the Toronto Zoo, Ontario, Canada.
+A Wildlife Photograph of an American Flamingo captured at the Toronto Zoo, Ontario, Canada.

 American Flamingo of West Indies - Wildlife Photography by Blake Ferguson - Toronto Zoo

-The 7 Zoogeographic Regions Hosted by the Toronto Zoo
+Explore the 7 Zoogeographic Regions Hosted by the Toronto Zoo.

-Wildlife Photography by Blake Ferguson depicts a Blue & Gold Macaw from South America captured at the Toronto Zoo in Ontario, Canada.
+A Wildlife Photograph of a Blue & Gold Macaw from South America captured at the Toronto Zoo in Ontario, Canada.

 Blue & Gold Macaw of South America - Wildlife Photography by Blake Ferguson - Toronto Zoo

-Wildlife Photography by Blake Ferguson depicts a White Egret Bird from Europe & Asia captured at the Toronto Zoo in Ontario, Canada.
+A Wildlife Photograph depicts a White Egret Bird from Europe & Asia captured at the Toronto Zoo in Ontario, Canada.

 White Egret Bird - Wildlife Photography by Blake Ferguson - Toronto Zoo

-Wildlife Photography by Blake Ferguson depicts a Hairy Nosed Wombat from Australia captured at the Toronto Zoo, Ontario, Canada.
+A Wildlife Photograph of a Hairy Nosed Wombat from Australia captured at the Toronto Zoo, Ontario, Canada.

 Northern Hairy-Nosed Wombat - Wildlife Photography by Blake Ferguson - Toronto Zoo

-Wildlife Photography by Blake Ferguson depicts a Red River African Hog captured at the Toronto Zoo in Ontario, Canada.
+A Wildlife Photograph of a Red River African Hog captured at the Toronto Zoo in Ontario, Canada.

 Red River African Hog - Wildlife Photography by Blake Ferguson - Toronto Zoo